Samoeng Loop – The Most Complete Travel Guide 2019

-Download the Samoeng Loop map with all the main stops and points of interest you need to visit here
+Download the Samoeng Loop map with all the main place to stop – here

-Most popular questions and tips about Samoeng Loop
+Most popular questions and tips about the route

 Can you bicycle around the Samoeng loop?

-The loop has roads that are predominantly flat, but towards the end, there are quite a few steep roads that can be difficult to do on a cycle.
-The easiest way to go around the Samoeng Loop is by motorbike and it is also the least time-consuming way to do the Samoeng Loop.
+The loop has predominantly flat roads, but towards the end, there are quite a few steep roads that can be difficult to do on a bicycle.
+The easiest way to go around the Samoeng Loop is by motorbike and it is also the least time-consuming way.

 If you are on a motorcycle, clockwise is recommended for you because you don’t have to care too much about road conditions and how steep it may get.
 But if you are going to be cycling the Samoeng Loop, it is better to go anti-clockwise because you will be done with the steep parts first.

-The Samoeng Loop can be finished in under one day if you are up for it.
+The loop can be finished in under one day if you are up for it.
 The entire loop takes about 5 to 7 hours with periodic stops at destinations along the way.
-It is totally doable within this timeframe irrespective of motorcycle or cycle.
+It is doable within this timeframe irrespective of motorcycle or bicycle.